pran1q/innovicassignment/README.md

 This is a demo application developed on Node.js which serves two endpoints ```/api/application``` and ```/api/application/:applicationId```.
 The application is a REST API that retrieves data from MongoDB data sources.
 The following technologies are used to develop this application:
 - Node.js v18.14.0
 - Express.js for the REST API server
-- Mongodb client modules to read data from DBs
+- MongoDB client modules to read data from DBs
 - dotenv to hide sensitive information like ```PORT``` and ```MONGO_CONNECTION_STRING```.

 ## Installation